Let Us Calculate Your Options

 Determining How Much You Can Afford

-One of the first steps in a vehicle purchase is determining how much you can afford to spend – paying in full, car financing or leasing.
-If you choose to finance a car, it’s important to calculate your entire monthly budget and living expenses, and then decide how much you can afford to spend on a car payment.
+One of the first steps in a vehicle purchase is determining how much you can afford to spend – paying in full, vehicle financing or leasing.
+If you choose to finance a vehicle, it’s important to calculate your entire monthly budget and living expenses, and then decide how much you can afford to spend on a car payment.
 You can utilize the Enterprise Payment Calculator to estimate these monthly payments and budget.
 Next, determine if you want a short - or long-term finance contract, which may mean smaller monthly payments but ultimately result in more money paid over time.
 In both cases, it is important to determine your financial situation and limits before starting the financing process.

 What Your Credit Score Means